codeforequity-at/botium-speech-processing/README.md

 _Note: memory usage can be reduced if only one language is required - default configuration comes with two languages._

-### Build Docker Containers
+### Use Prebuilt Docker Images

 Clone or download this repository and start with docker-compose:

     > docker-compose up -d

+This will download the prebuilt images from Dockerhub.

+Point your browser to http://127.0.0.1 to open the [Swagger UI](https://swagger.io/tools/swagger-ui/) and browse/use the API definition.

+### Optional: Build Docker Images

+You can optionally built your own docker images (if you made any changes in this repository, for instance to download the latest version of a model).
+Clone or download this repository and run docker-compose:

+    > docker-compose -f docker-compose-dev.yml up -d

 This will take some time to build.

-Point your browser to http://127.0.0.1 to open the [Swagger UI](https://swagger.io/tools/swagger-ui/) and browse/use the API definition.

 ### Configuration